arjunr24-su/Java-Project-Amrita-Management-System-/README.md

 ## Creator

-This project was created by **Arjun Rajesh**, a first-year Computer Science Engineering student at Amrita University (AM.SC.U4CSE23208).
-Arjun is passionate about using technology to improve educational processes and is excited to contribute to the Amrita community with this project.
+This project was created by **Arjun Rajesh,Yadhu Vipin,Ajith Ashok,Ayyappadas M.T **, are first-year Computer Science Engineering students at Amrita University .
+We passionate about using technology to improve educational processes and is excited to contribute to the Amrita community with this project.

 ## Contributions